RolfOe/project-assignment-B/README.md

 Here on the frontpage you will find the two main parts of the site:

-A <a href="https://rolfoe.github.io/project-assignment-B/Explainernotebook.mb">Explainer notebook</a> for the more technically inclined showing how I made it.
+A [explainer notebook](https://github.com/RolfOe/project-assignment-B/blob/main/Explainernotebook.mb) for the more technically inclined showing how I made it.

 Or you can simply stay right here for the preomised analysis, if you are thus inclined.